mploed/event-driven-spring-boot/README.md

 1. Compile everything with ./mvnw package
 2. Start everything up with docker-compose up --build

+## Running on Kubernetes
+Mind the KubernetesSetup.md file in the kubernetes directory

 ## URLs and Ports
 Each of the modules is it's own Spring Boot Application which can be accessed as follows: